flexil/flexil/README.md

 ### <div align="center">Hello,
+I'm maximilien Kpizingui, an electronic and microwave engineer turned  into a machine learning and IoT engineer 👨‍💻 working remotely since 2019 🚀.
+I graduated from dphi in data analysis & visualization, data science, deep learning, natural language processing, explainable artificial intelligence and unsupervised machine learning.
+In August 2022, I graduated from advanced data analytics nanodegree scholarship from Udacity.
-I'm maximilien Kpizingui, a machine learning and IoT engineer 👨‍💻 working remotely since 2019 🚀.
-I am open to work as a data analytics, data analytics  , machine learning engineer and IoT engineer</div>
+I am open to work as a data analytics, data scientist, machine learning engineer and IoT engineer</div>

-- ❓ Ask me about anything related to  data analytics, data science,machine learning and internet of thing
+- ❓ Ask me about anything related to  data analytics, data science,machine learning and internet of things

 - ⚡ Fun fact: I use tabs over spaces